Patterns in 60 management teams

 When writing about communication, I sometimes imagine my esteemed reader thinking I am a stereotypical psychologist, promoting cosiness in the team.
-When in fact I am not.
-But still, I am.
-In order to resolve this contradiction, let us dive into an interesting study by Losada & Heaphy (2004).
+It is a bit more complex than that, actually, In order to clarify, let's start by diving into an interesting study by Losada & Heaphy (2004).

 In the same corporation, the researchers examined communication patterns in 60 management teams that were divided into top-, average- and low-performing.
 The categorisation was based on data such as profitability, customer satisfaction and results in 360-surveys.
 The researchers also looked at the makeup of communication in three dimensions: